fderuiter/face_stretcher/README.md

 ## CI

-This project includes a GitHub Actions workflow (`.github/workflows/ci.yml`) that installs dependencies and runs a build on every push and pull request.
+Continuous integration has not been set up yet.
+The plan is to add a GitHub Actions workflow that runs linting, tests and a production build on every pull request.

 ## Roadmap

-See `build.md` for planned features like auto face‑crop, PWA support, web worker physics, and shareable permalinks.
+See the files under `build/` for long term ideas and check `TASKS.md` for the current to‑do list.

 ---